-The government and energy suppliers (via the Northern Ireland Sustainable Energy Programme) provide grants to help you implement energy-saving measures in your home, such as grants for energy-efficient boilers, heating, loft insulation and cavity wall insulation.
+Energy Saving Trust NI manages the Northern Ireland Sustainable Energy Programme (NISEP) on behalf of the Utility Regulator.
+NISEP provides grants to help you implement energy-saving measures in your home, such as grants for energy-efficient boilers, heating, loft insulation and cavity wall insulation.

 Affordable Warmth is funded by the Department for Social Development.
 If you are an owner occupier or householder of a privately rented property and your gross annual household income is less than £20,000 you may be eligible for a package of energy-efficiency and heating measures, tailored to each household.

 Householders should contact their Local Council to enquire about Affordable Warmth.

 The scheme, provided by funding from the Northern Ireland Executive, offers owner occupiers a grant of up to £1,000 to: